5 Things to Consider About Taxable Municipal Bonds

 A primer on taxable munis

 Due to the different tax treatments between taxable and tax-exempt munis, we believe that taxable municipal bonds may be an attractive option for investors in lower tax brackets or for tax-advantaged accounts like an individual retirement account (IRA).
-Investors in higher tax brackets may still want to consider tax-exempt munis, as they may yield more than taxable munis after considering the effects of taxes.
+Investors in higher tax brackets may still want to consider tax-exempt munis for taxable accounts, like a brokerage account, as they may yield more than taxable munis after considering the effects of taxes.

 Investors in lower tax brackets may want to consider taxable munis vs. tax-exempt munis